brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-04.md

 the man finally found the book he was apparently looking for in his trunk, and handed it to Harry that it even seemed remotely plausible.

-*Babylonia's Compendium of Practical Tassomancy; Theory, Techniques, and Recipes*.* It was thick and heavy, and when he opened it he found the writing miniscule and compacted.
+*Babylonia's Compendium of Practical Tassomancy; Theory, Techniques, and Recipes\[^114-5].* It was thick and heavy, and when he opened it he found the writing miniscule and compacted.

 "Geh."